 YOU CAN EXPECT MEASURE TARGET/ RESULT HOW WE PERFORMED We ensure the public sale and supply of alcohol is undertaken safely and responsibly.
 All premises that sell alcohol are licensed.
 Target: 100% Compliance Result: 100% 0 100% compliance achieved.
 Building consents are processed in a timely fashion.
 Building consents are processed within 20 working days.
 Target: 100% Result: 92.5% • 7.5% of the building consents processed during this financial year were over statutory processing day timeframes.
 This was due to a staff member being on a prolonged period of sick leave, and COVID-19 related interruption.
 Council will process, inspect, and certify building work in the Waitomo District.
 WDC maintains building control systems and process to meet IANZ Audit requirements Target: BCA Accreditation achieved Result: Achieved 0 Accreditation achieved.
+The IANZ Audit has just been undertaken results of the audit are due in next Quarter.
 We provide land information Services (LIMs) efficiently.
 LIMs are processed within statutory timeframe.
 Target: 100% Result: 98% • LIM timeframes were met for the 98% of applications for the financial year.
 Only two applications were over the statutory timeframe in both in Q1.
 Provision of an effective Animal Control Service.
 Percentage of residents satisfied with the provision of the Animal Control Service.
 Target: ≥ 75% Result: 81% 0 81% of respondents were satisfied with animal control services in the 2021 Residents Survey.
 The next survey is due in 2023.

-Waitomo District Council: Funding impact statement for 2020 to 2022 for Regulatory Services (\$000's) LTP 2018-28 2021 LTP 2021-31 2022 ACTUAL 2021/22 Sources of operating funding General rates, uniform annual general charges, rates penalties 563 825 826 Targeted rates 0 0 C Subsidies and grants for operating purposes 0 0 C Fees and charges 451 431 507 Internal charges and overheads recovered 0 0 C Local authorities fuel tax, fines, infringement fees and other receipts 18 23 26 Total operating funding (A) 1,032 1,279 1,359 Applications of operating funding Payments to staff and suppliers 223 320 238 Finance costs 0 0 C Internal charges and overheads applied 803 952 910 Other operating funding applications 0 0 ( Total applications of operating funding (B) 1,026 1,272 1,148 Surplus (deficit) of operating funding (A-B) 6 7 211 Sources of capital funding Subsidies and grants for capital expenditure 0 0 ( Development and financial contributions 0 0 ( Increase (decrease) in debt 0 (1) (1) Gross proceeds from sale of assets 0 0 ( Lump sum contributions 0 0 ( Other dedicated capital funding 0 0 ( Total sources of capital funding (C) 0 (1) (1) Applications of capital funding Capital expenditure - to meet additional demand 0 0 ( Capital expenditure - to improve the level of service 0 0 ( Capital expenditure - to replace existing assets 0 10 ( Increase (decrease) in reserves 6 (4) 210 Increase (decrease) in investments 0 0 ( Total applications of capital funding (D) 6 6 210 Surplus (deficit) of capital funding (C-D) (6) (7) (211) Funding Balance ((A-B)+(C-D)) 0 0 C
+Waitomo District Council: Funding impact statement for 2020 to 2022 for Regulatory Services (\$000's) LTP 2018-28 2021 LTP 2021-31 2022 ACTUAL 2021/22 Sources of operating funding General rates, uniform annual general charges, rates penalties 563 825 826 Targeted rates 0 0 0 Subsidies and grants for operating purposes 0 0 0 Fees and charges 451 431 507 Internal charges and overheads recovered 0 0 0 Local authorities fuel tax, fines, infringement fees and other receipts 18 23 26 Total operating funding (A) 1,032 1,279 1,359 Applications of operating funding Payments to staff and suppliers 223 320 238 Finance costs 0 0 0 Internal charges and overheads applied 803 952 910 Other operating funding applications 0 0 0 Total applications of operating funding (B) 1,026 1,272 1,148 Surplus (deficit) of operating funding (A-B) 6 7 211 Sources of capital funding Subsidies and grants for capital expenditure 0 0 0 Development and financial contributions 0 0 0 Increase (decrease) in debt 0 (1) (1) Gross proceeds from sale of assets 0 0 0 Lump sum contributions 0 0 0 Other dedicated capital funding 0 0 0 Total sources of capital funding (C) 0 (1) (1) Applications of capital funding Capital expenditure - to meet additional demand 0 0 0 Capital expenditure - to improve the level of service 0 0 0 Capital expenditure - to replace existing assets 0 10 0 Increase (decrease) in reserves 6 (4) 210 Increase (decrease) in investments 0 0 0 Total applications of capital funding (D) 6 6 210 Surplus (deficit) of capital funding (C-D) (6) (7) (211) Funding Balance ((A-B)+(C-D)) 0 0 0